Effective Strategies for Dental Website Marketing in 2025

 Building Local Citations

-Local citations are mentions of your business name, address, and phone number (NAP) on other websites.
+Local citations mention your business name, address, and phone number (NAP) on other websites.
 These can be directories like Yelp, Yellow Pages, or industry-specific sites.
 The more consistent and accurate your NAP is across these sites, the better.
 It helps Google verify your business and improves your local search ranking.
 It’s a bit tedious, but it’s worth the effort.
 Here’s a simple table to track your citations:

 PlatformNAP ConsistencyNotes